wirefailed/HandSignalCV/README.md

     '''zsh
     python detectingSignal.py
     '''
-    Run the following code and it will start displaying the letter on the monitor
+    Run the following code and it will start displaying the letter on the monitor.
+Press 'c' and it will start saving the letter by given interval (changeable).
+Press 's' to stop and print the statement on terminal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->